 Although it may not seem like much, just 5 less energy would let something reach Flamethrower in 5 turns with Fire Spin currently rather than 6.

 55 energy cost for only 60 power is just… Terrible.
 40 would make it a slightly stronger version of Fire Punch.

 Arcanine and Ho-Oh could greatly benefit from having Fire Spin, especially if it gets upgraded to a Snarl clone.
 Ho-Oh, in general, has always suffered from a lack of any good fast moves, so Fire Spin would finally give it something to work with.

 Give Weather Ball (Fire) to Ho-Oh, Charizard, Ninetales, Moltres and Reshiram

 Weather Ball (Fire) is the best Fire type charge move that isn’t Blast Burn.
 Ho-Oh’s only Fire type charge move currently is Fire Blast, which is too costly on energy for Ho-Oh to make use of it, especially with its bad fast moves.

 Weather Ball (Fire) is very fast and has good power.
 Combined with Fire Spin, Ho-Oh could potentially have some use in every league.
 Charizard could benefit from having Weather Ball (Fire) simply for the fact that it would give it a good Fire move that isn’t legacy.
 Ninetales’s current movepool, in general, is on the slow side, so having a low-cost charge move would give it more opportunities to shine.

-Reshiram’s only Fire type charge move currently is Overheat.
+Reshiram’s and Moltres’s only Fire type charge move currently is Overheat.
 Although it’s ridiculously strong, it harshly lowers your Attack stat upon use, so it’s not consistent at all.
-Weather Ball (Fire) would give it a much more reliable and consistent Fire type charge move to work with.
+Weather Ball (Fire) would give them a much more reliable and consistent Fire type charge move to work with.